 Your promise tells patients what they can expect when visiting your clinic.
 As a business, what is the promise that you make to patients and staff about what you will deliver?
 What would your staff say they are committed to delivering to patients?
 Go back to basics and determine what is important.
 What your patients expect and what your staff believe they are delivering need to line up.
 How can you simplify the messaging, so that all parties are on the same page?

 STEP 3: Design Your Patient Experience

-Using the insights gained and the promise you are making around patient experience, what are the critical touch points that you want to deliver upon?
+Using the insights gained and the promise you are making around patient experience, what are the critical touch points that you want to deliver?
 What are the key priorities for your business?
-How will you interact with patients before, during and after treatment?
+How will you interact with patients before, during, and after treatment?
 Is there any difference between the non-clinical and clinical phases of the experience.